Healthy You - Every Day

 Set a good example: Buckle up

 Whenever you drive or ride as a passenger in a vehicle, show your children (or grandchildren) that you also buckle up on every ride.
-“Wearing your seat belt will help protect you and will be a lasting reminder for your family that you take vehicle safety seriously,” Shisslak says.
+“Wearing your seat belt will help protect you and will be a lasting reminder for your family that you take vehicle safety seriously,” McQuilken says.

 Remember: